alexeysp11/uptrader-eth-blazor/README.md

 }
 ```

-Note that this class is mapped against the database using `Entity Framework` and doesn't incudes all the field related to the wallet (because of the issue of compatibility between entities in the code and database).
+Note that this class is mapped against the database using `Entity Framework` and, according to the technical requirements, doesn't incudes all the field related to the wallet (because of the issue of compatibility between entities in the code and database).

-Therefore there's a necessity to implement another class with the same name, but in the another namespace, which could be accessible in different modules of the project:
+Therefore there's a necessity to implement another class with the same name, but in the another namespace, which could be accessible in different modules of the project (so it defined in `UptraderEth.Common.Models` namespace):

 ```C#
 namespace UptraderEth.Common.Models